lambdaclass/concrete/ROADMAP.md

    pattern language is complete for decoder/parser/interpreter work; the two deferrals are sugar with clean, equally-expressive workarounds and recorded forcing conditions.
+   KNOWN DIAGNOSTIC FOLLOW-UP (fail-closed, not a soundness gap; recorded in `docs/PATTERN_ERGONOMICS.md`): a range arm on a non-integer (e.g. enum) scrutinee — `match someEnum { 0..=9 => … }` — is type-nonsensical but is not rejected with a clean Check diagnostic today; it is handled defensively in lowering.
+Add a dedicated "range pattern on non-integer scrutinee" diagnostic and a negative fixture in the pattern-ergonomics gate.

    **Suggested order:** integer range patterns and match-on-`&T` first (they immediately improve decoders, parsers, and interpreter-shaped workloads),